quang-le/js-datavisualisation-challenge/README.md

     - Insert a table using data fetched through an AJAx request with an update every second.
     [Full instructions in French](https://github.com/becodeorg/lovelace-2/tree/master/Projects/javascript-challenge-solo)

-2. Planning ()
+2. Planning
-* Determine benchmark for either task (minimum to achieve and best case result)
+* Determine benchmark for either task (minimum to achieve and best case result) - OK 09/07/2018, 10:47
 * Code the AJAX request, with minimum formatting
 * Find place in the DOM to insert the graphs
 * If possible at this stage, make basic DOM insertion